 - Pumpkin - if you can't find butternut squash, roasted pumpkin works too!

-- Mushrooms - for extra heft, add some sautéed mushrooms
+- Fancy - for extra heft, add some sauteed mushrooms

 - Kid-friendly - try this mac and cheese version this recipe